bartobri/bitcoin-toolkit/README.md

 `btk <command> [<args>]`

-Use the 'help' command to learn about commands and options used is the following
-examples:

-`btk help <command>`

 Bitcoin Toolkit installs a command line tool named `btk` that handles commands and arguments much like git.
 The first argument is a command and is required.
 All following arguments are options that relate to the specified command.
 For